yonilevy/evercool/README.md

 If everything worked you should get a working ventilator :) woohoo!
 If something went bad we highly recommend that you follow the guides we referenced, they are more than enough to get everything working.

+### iOS Client
+#### Geo-fencing
+We've used geo-fencing to set and detect entrance to the user "home location".
+Apple provides pretty straight-forward APIs for doing this, we used the following classes to get everything up -
+* MKMapView - Displaying and selecting the home location
+* CLLocationManager - for the actual geographical region changes
+* UIApplication / presentLocalNotificationNow - for showing local push notifications to the user
+* NSURLConnection - for server side communication and the actual control the the RaspberryPi
+* Yahoo weather for local temperature measurement and thresholding

+You can always look at the source code if you have any questions on the actual implementation :)

+### Server Side
+#### Heroku Flusk / Gunicorn application
+We've chosen the combination of Flusk & Gunicorn deployed on heroku for the server side.
+The server is pretty simple - the RaspberryPi polls the server every second for commands, the iOS client updates the server when the AC/Fan needs to start or stop.

+## That's it!